vijayvarma392/ICERM_workshop/README.md

 ### 2. Install dependencies yourself

 You will need to install some depenencies to run the notebooks.
 These are listed [here](https://github.com/vijayvarma392/ICERM_workshop/blob/main/environment.yml).
+All of these are available through either conda or pip.

-Then you can open the notebooks using:
+Once these are installed, you can open the notebooks using:
 ```shell
 git clone git@github.com:vijayvarma392/ICERM_workshop.git
 cd ICERM_workshop